preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/permission/index.rst

 + **Business Profile Workspace Designer**: Add and remove Workspace Designers (administrators) here as needed.
 + **Business Workspace Reader**: Here you can set permissions for the Workspace navigation.

+In Omnia 6.7 and later, these permissions settings have been moved to general permission settings for the Business Profile.